-Ultimately, only thorough de-mining and an effective ban on further deployment will ensure the safety of children.
+Ultimately, only thorough de-mining and an effective ban on further deployment will ensure children's safety.
 At present these seem distant dreams in countries such as Afghanistan and Sri Lanka.
 For those who continue to be injured and their families there is little support offered by the governments and non-state actors that employ such devices.
 Such assistance is generally left to the NGOs and UN agencies to provide.